AndGub/CucumberTest1/README.txt

 $ mvn clean test
 $ mvn site
 ```
-To see a report, run `mvn jetty:run` in current folder and open `http://localhost:8080` in your browser
+To see a report, run `mvn jetty:run` in current folder and open `http://localhost:8080` in your browser.